MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 ## Wire Format

-The length of SvcFieldValue is redundant.
-Should we eliminate this?

 Advice from experts in DNS wire format best practices would be greatly appreciated to refine the proposed details, overall.